-In an autoimmune disorder, antibodies or cells produced by the body attack the body’s own tissues (see Autoimmune Disorders).
-Many autoimmune disorders affect connective tissue in a variety of organs.
+In an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , antibodies or cells produced by the body attack the body’s own tissues.
+Many autoimmune disorders affect connective tissue and a variety of organs.
 Connective tissue is the structural tissue that gives strength to joints, tendons, ligaments, and blood vessels.

 In autoimmune disorders, inflammation and the immune response may result in connective tissue damage, not only in and around joints but also in other tissues, including vital organs, such as the kidneys and organs in the gastrointestinal tract.
 The sac that surrounds the heart (pericardium), the membrane that covers the lungs (pleura), and even the brain can be affected.
 The type and severity of symptoms depend on which organs are affected.

 Most autoimmune rheumatic disorders increase the risk of developing cholesterol deposits (plaques) in arteries, resulting in hardening of the arteries (atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more ).